 The much reviled Milgram experiment was an exercise in social psychology, conducted during Eichmann’s trial, to assess obedience and the ‘agentic state’.
 A new variation of this experiment, reported in Scientific American, concluded that morality trumps blind obedience and I quote: “Human moral nature includes a propensity to be empathetic, kind and good to our fellow kin and group members, plus an inclination to be xenophobic, cruel and evil to tribal others.
 The shock experiments reveal not blind obedience but conflicting moral tendencies that lie deep within”.
 In a follow-up piece, the author reiterates that the morality of our communities and bonding groups shapes our behaviour and influences our choices.
 Using behaviour termed ‘identification based followership’, he suggests that a person recruited to inflict suffering on another has a tipping point when his identification-patterns shift.
 In the face of human suffering there is a tipping point when a recruit starts identifying with the suffering of the study subject more than with the purpose of his research or combat team.

 Torture and maiming doesn’t seem to reach this point on the morality scale.
 Unmoved by the suffering of a victim, the torturer’s obsession with his intent continues unabated.
 When it is only the process of the law that catches up with these criminals (who are often, at that point, found to be leading a normal life); we are forced to question their capability with guilt and remorse.
 How does medicalization answer for the conduct of a normal life ‘after’ such a crime?
-Rather, socio-cultural or familial acculturations might draw a clearer background picture.
-And these cannot absolve the crime or give the criminal a reprieve.
+Even if explanations are dissected to light, they cannot absolve the crime or give the criminal a reprieve.
 The harshest punishment of the death penalty might thus serve as the only deterrent for torture.
-If it is widely publicized all over India that the heinous crime of rape will face the death penalty and will be a non-bailable crime, it might work as an effective deterrent to cruel, repressive, perverse and deranged behaviour.
-Irrespective of the distinctions between killing and torture; the death penalty must be on the table for captured perpetrators of such crimes.
-Curiously, the proof of its deterrent abilities might aid the distinction between torture or crime for its own sake, and crime with a medical background.
+If it is widely publicized all over India that the heinous crime of rape will face the death penalty and will be a non-bailable crime, it might work as an effective deterrent to cruel, repressive and perverse behavior.
+Irrespective of the distinctions between killing and torture; there is a case for the tabling of the death penalty as maximum punishment for convicted perpetrators of such crimes.
+Interestingly, the proof of its deterrent abilities might aid the distinction between torture or crime for its own sake, and crime with a medical background.

 As they do in many confounding situations, the immortal words of Thomas Carlyle once again stretch across the centuries to offer their wise counsel.
 ‘There are depths in man that go the length of lowest Hell; as there are heights that reach the highest Heaven.
 For are not both Heaven and Hell made out of him, made by him, everlasting miracle and mystery as he is” – The French Revolution